yukixia-cell/joseph_order_management_system/README.md

 No set up required

-Function of orders: orders: []
+Function of orders: orders: [] - to display the json table with orders

-addtoOrder: require function fields - serialcode, item, quantity, price, use letnewOrder, and use this.orders.push(newOrder)
+addtoOrder: require function fields - serialcode, item, quantity, price, use letnewOrder, and use this.orders.push(newOrder), to add new orders

-getAllOrders: No field Required - function () { return this.orders;}
+getAllOrders: No field Required - function () { return this.orders;}, to push in a new order

+updateOrder: field required - index, item, newQty, newPrice - to update a new item on index number with new price and new quantity

+For Example:
-updateOrder: field required - index, item, newQty, newPrice, To update on updateOrder quantity and price in Update order use : if (this.orders[index]) {
+To update on updateOrder quantity and price in Update order use : if (this.orders[index]) {
                                                     this.orders[index].item = item;
                                                     this.orders[index].quantity = newQty;